Malleswari2006/my-first-repo/README.md

 # my-first-repo
-I'm trying to explore github
+I'm trying to explore GitHub by using devops